quanterall/HaskellMaterials/basics/extras/optics.md

 ### Exercises (Traversals and Folds)

-1. Use a traversal to create a function that will traverse the values of a map and uppercase all the keys.
+1. Create a function `uppercaseKeys :: Map Text a -> Map Text a` that uppercases all the keys.
+You can turn the map into a `[(Text, a)]` with `Map.toList` and back into a `Map Text a` with `Map.fromList`.
+Use a traversal and lenses to modify the keys.

 2. Use a combination of traversals and the prism you defined for strings parsable as numbers to create a function that will traverse over a `Value`[0] and if it's an object, will modify any